 Stories involve change.
 The status quo is disrupted and something else emerges.
 It can be a change in the world the characters live in, a change in their relationships, or a change in their circumstances.
 Just because it’s a short story doesn’t mean you can avoid this.
 Without some sort of change, there is no story.

 The final act is when you show that change.
 Depending on how short your story is, you might only show the change beginning to happen – the first kiss of the new relationship, the first shots of the revolution.
 Or you might be able to show something of the new world emerging.

-Stories are about character, and for a story to have substance it should affect the character living through it.
+Stories are about characters, and for a story to have substance it should affect the character living through it.
 Show how the story has changed them.
 Do they have a different attitude?
 A few new scars?
 A skill they lacked before?
-Tie that in to the change in the world and show it in action.
+Tie that into the change in the world, and show it in action.

 There are occasional exceptions to this.
 A few stories get away with avoiding change, but only by snatching it away at the last minute.
 Even then, there is a change in how the reader sees the situation.
 Action heroes may get away with not changing as people, though even here, your story will be more satisfying if they do change.